-“The Boss” has sold 150 million albums and continues to be wildly successful, with his most recent release, 2020’s Letter To You, also hitting number one in the UK.
+“The Boss” has sold more than 150 million albums and continues to be wildly successful, with his most recent release, 2022’s Only The Strong Survive, reaching the top ten in the UK, Canada, Australia, the USA and Germany.

 Springsteen has built a career on the power of storytelling, so here are three things you can learn about writing from the 20-time Grammy award-winner.